mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 These journeys will be migrated too.

 When looking at the journey report, reports will be richer to include the level of information that was previously available in Message report.

+**CLOSED journeys using at least one message**

+The closed version of a journey keeps running for any profile inside, to avoid any production impact.

+Closed journeys are automatically switched to the "Finished" status after 30 days.
+They will be taken into account in the next iteration, when they are finished.

 **Multi-channel Journeys**